-Walleye Fishing Lakes In Vermont
+Explore The Secrets Of Walleye Fishing In Vermont

-The walleye prefers moderately deep lakes with gravel, rock or sandy bottoms.
+Healthy populations of walleye can be found in Island Pond, Lake Carmi, Lake Champlain and Lake Memphremagog.
+Rivers flowing into and out of these lakes may also contain walleye under ideal conditions.
+Other rivers in the state also contain samplings of walleye.
+Walleye prefer moderately deep lakes with gravel, rock or sandy bottoms.
 It is found primarily in cold water lakes but has proven to survive in warmer impoundments.
 It is prized for its great tasting filets.
 Click here to learn all about walleye fishing.

 Vermont walleye spawn in spring and when they have the option will choose to migrate from the lake up into feeder streams to spawn.
 If this option is not available they seek out shallow bars or shoals with clean bottom surfaces near deep water.

-Also find information about walleye fishing in these states.
+Also find information about walleye, sauger or saugeye fishing in these states.

 Learn the migration patterns of walleye

 Walleye become active in spring and begin the spawning process in medium-depth water.
 As summer arrives they move to deeper, cooler water.
 In fall walleye migrate into shallower water again and feed aggressively preparing for their move to deeper water where they will spend winter.
-Visit the walleye fishing page for additional information about walleye activities.